Hiroshima Is Closer and Deeper Than You Think: Essential Spots for a Half-Day Tour

 Shukkeien Garden

-Even the final spot—Shukkeien Garden—is only about a 10-minute walk from Hiroshima Station, so you can easily return on foot after finishing the route.
+The final stop, Shukkeien Garden, is also only about a 10-minute walk from JR Hiroshima Station, so after completing the course, you can easily walk back to the station.

-Hiroshima Bus: Take Route 21 from Hiroshima Station and get off at Fukuromachi Bus Stop.
-Walk 6 minutes.
+Hiroshima Bus: Take Line 21 from Hiroshima Station, get off at Fukuro-machi bus stop.
+6-minute walk from there.

 Recommended Time Schedule